-Loon Mountain and its nearby towns of Lincoln and North Woodstock are on the western side of the White Mountains region and at the western end of the picturesque Kancamagus Highway.
+Loon Mountain and the towns of Lincoln and North Woodstock, NH are on the western side of the White Mountains region and at the western end of the picturesque Kancamagus Highway.
 A year-round destination for outdoor sports and activities, the area draws skiers and snowboarders in winter, as well as people looking to simply enjoy the scenic surroundings in the snow.
 People who don’t ski can find outdoor fun on snow tubing hills or snowmobile tours.
 There is plenty of hearty dining at well-loved, family-operated restaurants.
 And there is lots for kids to do, indoors and out.

-Alpine Adventure Off-Road Tours, Snowshoe Tours, and Zip Lines at 41 Main Street in Lincoln: These trips depart from Main Street in Lincoln and take adventurers to 300 private acres on Barron Mountain, just outside of town, via the six-wheel Pinzgauer off-road vehicle.
+These trips depart from Main Street in Lincoln, NH and take adventurers to 300 private acres on Barron Mountain, just outside of town, via the six-wheel Pinzgauer off-road vehicle.
 Snowshoe tours cater to the ability and preferences of the group, but all move on a trail system with glorious views of the surrounding White Mountain National Forest; group and private tours can be arranged.
 Zip lines operate in winter, too!
 Why not?
 You are flying high about ice and snow anyway!
-603-745-9911.

 If you are over age 18 and have a driver’s license, you can take a snowmobile out onto New Hampshire’s excellent snowmobiling trails with Sledventures.
 Guided tours of groups of snowmobiles are available, or more-skilled operators can travel on their own.
-Sledventures trains people to operate SkiDoo 550 or 600 4-stroke machines, and also rents out clothing and gear.
+Sledventures trains people to operate SkiDoo® 550 or 600 4-stroke machines, and also rents out clothing and gear.
 SledVentures is on Route 3, right off of corridor 11, one of the state’s main north-to-south trails.
 This is a chance for newbies to try is expensive sport, at a reasonable cost for a day.
-603-238-2571.

 At this authentic, old-fashioned general store, family-owned since 1896, you can buy treats of all kinds (candy, maple goods), groceries, and mementos to take home.
 Like many early settlers of the early 1800s, the Fadden family harvested maple sap and produced syrup for their own use.
 In the 1930s the family began a commercial operation.
-The Fadden’s Sugarhouse, located on Main Street adjacent to the general store, is open to the public whenever sap is boiling (usually late February into March).
+The Fadden’s Sugarhouse, located adjacent to the general store, is open to the public whenever sap is boiling (usually late February into March).
 Family members and staff are eager to show the boiling off process and tell you about their history.

-Chutters at 165 Main Street in Lincoln: Chutters, which has operated in Littleton for many years, also has a location in Lincoln, and not a moment too soon.
+Chutters, which has operated in Littleton, NH for many years, also has a location in Lincoln, NH, and not a moment too soon.
 Chutters is famous for its long counter of glass canisters filled with traditional and old-fashioned candy of every imaginable variety, from Mary Janes to taffy to fireballs to licorice and everything in between.
 It’s a fun excursion for kids, who can choose lots of old mystery candy to their hearts’ content.
 Adults love Chutters, too.
-603-728-6144.

 New England’s covered bridges are little masterpieces of design, conveying traffic over streams and rivers across three centuries.
 There are a delight to painters and photographers.
 Local people don’t take them for granted.
 Various New England communities host annual dinners and dances on their local bridges.
-This bridge is east of US Route 3 in Lincoln over the Pemigewasset River at the junction of routes 175 3.
+This bridge is east of US Route 3 in Lincoln, NH over the Pemigewasset River at the junction of Routes NH-175 and US-3.
 Built in 1871, the bridge is built in the Paddleford Truss design.

 Make and paint your own pottery gift or memento.
 Pottery-making is just a degree away from playing with mud, and what kid doesn’t love doing that?
 This is a nice half-day activity for families that are looking for a bit of quiet play.
 The studio is immersed in a fun creative atmosphere where families can paint pottery or people can even take an art class in many media.
 Artists display and sell their work in the gallery and gift store.
-603-745-8205.

-Seven Birches Winery at the Riverwalk Resort, 22 South Mountain Drive in Lincoln: Seven Birches Winery, located within the Riverwalk Resort, is open for wine tastings year-round.
+Seven Birches Winery, located within the Riverwalk Resort, is open for wine tastings year-round.
 When you arrive, you receive tasting notes to read before deciding what wines to try.
 The eager and knowledgeable staff gladly discusses the wines and the wine-making process.
-Guests who are particularly interested in how the wines are produced are encouraged to take the “Meet the Winemakers Tour” on Saturdays at 1p.m. and 3 p.m.
-603-745-7550.
+Guests who are particularly interested in how the wines are produced are encouraged to take the “Meet the Winemakers Tour” on Saturdays at 1pm and 3pm.

-The Common Man Restaurant at 10 Pollard Road in Lincoln: The Common Man is a small, New Hampshire-based chain of restaurants, and you won’t hear a bad word about it from anyone who has dined here.
+The Common Man is a small, New Hampshire-based chain of restaurants, and you won’t hear a bad word about it from anyone who has dined here.
 The atmosphere of all Common Man establishments is always warm and welcoming.
 The staff serves American fare with flair – enjoy prime rib, home-made macaroni and cheese, and crab cakes.
 Dinner is served in the dining room or in the bar 'n grill, complete with cozy couches, a fieldstone fireplace and parlor games.
 It is not formal, so kids fit in well.
-Open daily for dinner after 4 p.m.
-603-745- 3463.
+Open daily for dinner after 4pm.